States localized on a boundary of the time-dependent parity-breaking medium: Abstract

 \section{Abstract}

 We consider the massive vector field propagating in the inhomogeneous parity-breaking medium, such as the dense hot hadronic matter with chiral imbalance.
 The transition between the regions with approximately constant values of the parity-breaking parameter allows for the states localized on such boundary to occur.
 The adiabatic change of the background introduces either decay or the amplification of the localized states.
+We also discuss the non-adiabatic destruction of these bound states.